QGhasted/chroma-lang/README.md

-# chroma-lang
+# Chroma
 Chroma is a compiled coding with low-level compatability.
+It has multiple features such as Time Warping (The ability to change time depending on certain conditions).